 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which amends the impairment model by requiring entities to use a forward-looking approach based on expected losses to estimate credit losses on certain types of financial instruments, including trade receivables and available-for-sale debt securities.
 The guidance is effective for the Company beginning in the first quarter of 2020.
-Early adoption beginning January 1, 2019 is permitted.
 The Company is currently evaluating the impact of the new guidance on its condensed consolidated financial statements and related disclosures.